rskTech/boa/go-course/README.md

-# Go Course: Introduction to Go (Beginner → Intermediate)
+# Go Course

-This repository contains lessons, examples, explanations, and solutions for a Go course intended for mixed-level students (beginners and intermediate).
-Each lesson is structured
-as: theory (README.md), hands-on examples (code/), exercises (exercises.md) and solutions (solution/).
+This repository contains lessons, examples, explanations, and solutions for a Go course intended for mixed-level learners.
+Each lesson is structured as: theory (README.md), hands-on examples (code/), exercises (exercises.md) and solutions (solution/).

 **How to use**
-1. Unzip the repo and open it in VS Code (`code go-course-v2`).
+1. Unzip the repo and open it in VS Code (`code go-course`).
 2. Follow lessons in order (01 → 10).
 Each lesson folder contains `README.md` and runnable examples.
 3. Run `go mod init example.com/lessonX` inside lesson code folders where modules are provided.
-4. Format code: `go fmt ./...`; run tests: `go test ./...` where applicable.

 ---
 Lessons included: